Grant7777/.github/SECURITY.md

-Thanks for helping make GitHub safe for everyone.

 ## Security

-Radmanplays takes the security of EalgerForge clients and services seriously, including all of the open-source code repositories managed through our GitHub organizations, such as [GitHub](https://github.com/GitHub).
+While there shouldn't be any risk of vulnerabilities, I still want to be serious about security in general, so here are ways to help out if there is a vulnerability.

 ## Reporting Security Issues

-If you believe you have found a security vulnerability in any Ealger Forge-owned repository, please report it to us through coordinated disclosure.
+If you believe you have found a security vulnerability in any of my repositories, please report it to us through coordinated disclosure.

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**